 Blackberry Crumble Bars made with whole grains and lightly sweetened with coconut sugar and maple syrup.
 These easy homemade bars are a nutritious option for breakfast on-the-go or an afternoon snack.
 This recipe post is sponsored by So Delicious Dairy Free and Sprouts Farmers Market.
 I was compensated for my time, however all opinions are my own.

-Healthy Blackberry Crumble Bars
+Why You'll Love These Blackberry Crumble Bars

 These nutrient-rich bars are miles ahead of anything bought off store shelves.
 Made with whole grains, fresh berries, and coconut sugar, they're a fiber-filled option for breakfast or an afternoon snack.
 Top them with a dollop of coconutmilk yogurt for an extra layer of decadence, and enjoy on repeat!